-“This is very important for the state and the country as it enables us to provide another export product by hosting and supplying power to international customers in the Collie data centre, who might have otherwise located their equipment overseas.”
+“This is very important for the state and the country as it enables us to provide another export product by hosting and supplying power to international customers in the Collie data center, who might have otherwise located their equipment overseas.”

 A complete cryptomining configuration that uses 4MW power availability could mine 650 bitcoins per year, which is approximately AU $6 million.

-This unique DC TWO capability will provide quick and easy low latency connectivity for customers across many data centres in Perth while allowing for shortest path connectivity to Singapore & Asia via Vocus’ upcoming new subsea cable.”
+This unique DC TWO capability will provide quick and easy low latency connectivity for customers across many data centers in Perth while allowing for shortest path connectivity to Singapore & Asia via Vocus’ upcoming new subsea cable.”

 DC Two expects that the first stages of the solar farm and data center will go online from early 2019.

 It’s also expecting ‘friendly competition in the Australian power and data center market.
-The competition is between DC Two/Hadouken project and the IOT Group/Hunter Energy project (located in New South Wales) as to which project will become the first “behind the grid” powered data centre in Australia.
+The competition is between DC Two/Hadouken project and the IOT Group/Hunter Energy project (located in New South Wales) as to which project will become the first “behind the grid” powered data center in Australia.